Loghub: A Large Collection of System Log Datasets for AI-driven Log Analytics: Loghub Datasets

 \textbf{Hadoop}.
-Hadoop~\cite{hadoop} is a big data processing framework that allows for the distributed processing of large data sets across clusters of computers using simple programming models.
+Hadoop is a big data processing framework that allows for the distributed processing of large data sets across clusters of computers using simple programming models.
 Due to the increasing importance of Hadoop in industry, it has been widely studied in the literature.
-The logs are generated from a Hadoop cluster with 46 cores across five machines.
+The logs are generated from a Hadoop cluster with 46 cores across five machines in~\cite{lin2016log}.
 Each machine has Intel(R) Core(TM) i7-3770 CPU and 16 GB RAM.
 Two testing applications are executed: \textit{WordCount} and \textit{PageRank}.
 Firstly, the applications are run without injecting any failure.
 Then, in order to simulate service failures in the production environment, the following deployment failures are injected: (1) \textit{machine down}: during application runtime, turn off one server to simulate the machine failure; (2) \textit{network disconnection}: disconnect one server from the network to simulate the network connection failure; and (3) \textit{disk full}: during application runtime, manually fill up one server's hard disk to simulate the disk full failure.
 The labels of different failures are provided, making the data amenable to duplicate issues identification research.

 \textbf{Spark}.
-Apache Spark~\cite{spark} is a unified analytics engine for big data processing, with built-in modules for streaming, SQL, machine learning and graph processing.
+Apache Spark is a unified analytics engine for big data processing, with built-in modules for streaming, SQL, machine learning and graph processing.
 Currently, Spark has been widely deployed in industry.
-This dataset was collected by aggregating logs from the Spark system in our lab at CUHK, which comprises a total of 32 machines.
+This dataset was collected by aggregating logs from the running Spark system in our lab environment, which comprises a total of 32 machines.
 The logs are aggregated at the machine level.
 The logs have a huge size (over 2 GB) and are provided as-is without further modification or labelling, which involve both normal and abnormal application runs.

 \textbf{Zookeeper}.
-ZooKeeper~\cite{zookeeper} is a centralized service for maintaining configuration information, naming, providing distributed synchronization, and providing group services.
-The log dataset was collected by aggregating logs from the ZooKeeper service in our lab at CUHK, which comprises a total of 32 machines.
-The logs cover a time period of 26.7 days.
+ZooKeeper is a centralized service for maintaining configuration information, naming, providing distributed synchronization, and providing group services.
+The log dataset was collected by aggregating logs from the ZooKeeper service in our lab environment, which comprises a total of 32 machines, covering a time period of 26.7 days.